Miffyli/minecraft-bc/README.md

-# UEFDRL submission to MineRL 2019 challenge
+# Playing Minecraft with behavioural cloning
-This repository contains the final ranked submission to the [MineRL 2019 challenge](https://www.aicrowd.com/challenges/neurips-2019-minerl-competition), reaching fifth place.
+This repository contains the final ranked submission of UEFDRL team to the [MineRL 2019 challenge](https://www.aicrowd.com/challenges/neurips-2019-minerl-competition), reaching fifth place.

 A paper detailing the submission and related experiments: To be added.

-Short story in shorter format: Behavioural cloning on the provided dataset.
+Long story short: Behavioural cloning on the provided dataset, _i.e._ predict what actions humans would take.
 No RNNs.

 ## Contents